 - Repetitive stress on the shoulder (ex: lifting, throwing, reaching)

 How do you treat a rotator cuff injury?

 At The Bridge, we treat rotator cuff injuries with an individual’s goals and daily activities in mind.

-Depending on the stage and severity of the rotator cuff injury, the first step is to try and control any symptoms that the individual may be experiencing.
-We do this by incorporating isometric based strength exercises into a patient’s treatment plan.
-Isometric exercises are a great way to strengthen the rotator cuff without straining it.
+The first step is to control any pain symptoms that the individual may be experiencing and lightly stretch tight muscles around the shoulder joint.
+Isometric exercises are often started as well as they are a great way to strengthen the rotator cuff without straining it.